GreenPioneer/testmsjs/README.md

 Framework Structure
 -----------------

+## Modules

-We have implemented modules with a specific file naming convention.
+We have implemented modules with a specific file naming convention for server & client side coding.
 Each module has a unique such as `blog`.
 Inside of each module you specific files named as such `UNIQUE_NAME.FILE_TYPE_IDENTIFIER.FILE_EXTENSION` some examples on the frontend  include :
 - `blog.controller.js`
 - `email.controller.js`